Agile-IoT/agile-watson/README.md

 # Agile to Watson interworking

 ## Requirements
+* To run Agile IoT Platform you need
    * docker version 1.10.0 at least
    * docker-compose version 1.10.0 at least
+* To run Watson interworking you need
    * Node.JS 6.4.1 at least
+* To run Watson Analytics you need
    * JAVA 1.7 at least
    * Apache Maven 3 at least

 ## clone the project
 Clone the project from Github.